epfl-ada/ada-2024-project-datapilots/README.md

 **Week 8:** data loading and cleaning

-**Week 9:** verification of project feasibility (verification that there is enough data for the different tasks), writing of the README
+**Week 9:** verification of project feasibility (ensuring there is enough data for the different tasks), writing of the README, and beginning implementation of some analysis components if time permits

 **Weeks 12 and 13:** implementation of the analyses described in "Methods"